citp/privacy-policy-historical/b/bl/bla/blackboardeats.com.md

 This Privacy Policy is effective as of June 30, 2009.

-If you choose to visit the Site, your visit and any dispute over privacy is subject to this Privacy Policy and the Site's Terms and Conditions, including limitations on damages, jurisdiction of disputes and application of the law of the State of California.
+If you choose to visit the Site, your visit and any dispute over privacy is subject to this Privacy Policy and the Site's Terms and Conditions, including limitations on damages, jurisdiction of disputes and application of the law of the State of California and the State of New York.

 If you have any questions about this Privacy Policy, please feel free to contact us at privacy@blackboardeats.com or write to us at:

 BlackboardEats, LLC
-2554 Lincoln Blvd., # 352
+2554 Lincoln Blvd., #352
 Venice, CA 90291

 The Information You Provide To Us.
-In order for you to access certain services that we offer via the Site, such as restaurant reviews, we may require you to provide us with certain information that personally identifies you, such as your name, email address and zip code ("Your Personally Identifiable Information").
-We will use this information to verify your identity or provide you with emails of exciting offers.
+In order for you to access certain services that we offer via the Site, such as restaurant reviews, we may require you to provide us with certain information that personally identifies you, such as your name, e-mail address and zip code ("Your Personally Identifiable Information").
+We will use this information to verify your identity or provide you with e-mails of exciting offers.
 WE WILL NOT RENT OR SELL YOUR PERSONALLY IDENTIFIABLE INFORMATION.

-You can unsubscribe from receiving our emails at any time.
-You can unsubscribe by clicking on the "Unsubscribe" link in the footer of any email and following the instructions.
+You can unsubscribe from receiving our e-mails at any time.
+You can unsubscribe by clicking on the "Unsubscribe" link in the footer of any e-mail and following the instructions.
 You can also unsubscribe by clicking on the "Unsubscribe" link on the bottom of the Site and following the instructions.

 Accessing the Site.
 When you request a page within the Site, our web servers automatically recognize your domain name and IP address.
 The domain name and IP address reveal nothing personal about you other than the IP address from which you have accessed the Site.
 We may provide this information to other companies and individuals to perform functions on behalf the Site.
 This information may be used to examine our traffic in aggregate and to investigate misuse of the Site or to cooperate with law enforcement.